 is used.
 Since a record is a type of class, we can create an object of a record type using the following pattern:

 The values in parenthesis are called arguments.
-Each parameter in the parameter list will need a corresponding argument.
-These are the values for the parameters and essentially assigns the parameter to the value of the argument.
-The arguments must be of the same type as the parameter and must be listed in the same order.
+When we create and object or instance of a record, each component in the record component list will need a corresponding argument.
+These are the values for the components and essentially assigns the component to the value of the argument.
+The arguments are the same type as the component and are listed in the same order.
 The arguments are separated by a comma (,

 ).
 Consider the following example of creating the object myCar